northbaypython/website/pinaxcon/templates/static_pages/program/call_for_proposals.md

 We will make every effort to provide accommodations for speakers and attendees of all abilities&mdash;all we ask is that you let us know so we can prepare accordingly.

 North Bay Python is a conference in support of the local programmer community outside of the core San Francisco Bay Area tech scene.
-We aim to feature a mix of local and non-local speakers to offer a program with broad appeal. **All speakers will receive complimentary registration to the conference, and requests for further financial compensation to assist with travel will be considered on a case-by-case basis independent of the proposal's merits.**
+We aim to feature a mix of local and non-local speakers to offer a program with broad appeal.

 ## Talk Formats<a name="talk-formats"></a>

-**Most of the talk slots will be short**&mdash;approximately 25 to 30 minutes, including Q&A. If your ideas would benefit from a longer slot, please explain in your submission how you would use the additional time.
+**Most of the talk slots will be short**&mdash;approximately 25 to 30 minutes, including Q&A if desired.
+If your ideas would benefit from a longer slot, please explain in your submission how you would use the additional time.

 ## Topics<a name="topics"></a>